-&lt;sup>2 Prior sections include primarily objective information from field surveys; Sections 6 and 7 involve professional judgment by area biologists to interpret the context of prior information for the species in the management area.
+&lt;sup>2 Prior sections include primarily objective information from field surveys; Sections 6 and 7 involve professional

 Has progress toward defined criteria been achieved?
-Yes Wolf abundance on Gravina Island remains low and deer harvest has increased.
+Yes.
+Wolf abundance on Gravina Island remains low and deer harvest has increased.

 Has achievement of success criteria occurred?
-Yes Although we have difficulty documenting short-term changes in deer abundance using traditional pellet transects, harvest has increased over six-fold from 13 bucks in 2013 to 88 bucks in 2015 and hunter effort per deer harvested has declined by over 30%.
-The IM goal for deer harvest on Gravina Island is 75 bucks.
+Yes.
+Although we have difficulty documenting short-term changes in deer abundance using traditional pellet transects, harvest has increased over six-fold from 13 bucks in 2013 to 96 bucks in 2016 and hunter effort per deer harvested has declined by over 30%.
+Deer harvest during RY2015 and RY2016 exceeded the IM goal of 75 bucks for Gravina Island.